Joeyonng/datajoint_generic_ec2/aws-jupyter/README.md

-This script launches a cluster on AWS EC2 instances and starts a Jupyter notebook on them.
+This script launches a cluster on AWS EC2 instances and run scripts on them.

 ## Install